grafana/faro-web-sdk/packages/react/README.md

   instrumentations: [
     // Load the default Web instrumentations
     ...getWebInstrumentations(),

-    // Tracing Instrumentation is needed if you want to use the React Profiler new TracingInstrumentation(),

     new ReactIntegration({
       // Only needed if you want to use the React Router instrumentation